Mataura: a community transformed

-Ten years ago, the small Southland town of Mataura wasn’t seen as a very desirable place to live.
-However, the last decade has seen the town go through a complete transformation.
-Inspiring Communities has been privileged to work with the Mataura community during this time and to witness its amazing revitalisation, all due to community-led action.
+Ten years ago, Mataura wasn’t seen as a very desirable place to live.
+But the last decade has seen the town go through a complete transformation.

 Jo Brand, former Community Development Worker, says Mataura was “limping along and disconnected”.
 This was partly due to the shut-down of various industries over the years, resulting in people moving away to find work and to access a better range of facilities.
 A lot of property was owned by absentee owners and wasn’t looked after well.
 Jo adds says that “all the numbers were terrible”, according to a 2008 study done by Public Health South (Southern District Health Board).
 Mataura also had the lowest decile school in Southland, only one out of five kids were school ready at age 5 and the crime statistics were less than ideal.

 Government agencies were concerned about Mataura and were going to meet to decide what to do, but then they realised that the locals were already creating a way forward.
 The town had already formed a taskforce and started working with Inspiring Communities.